 BASICS is designed to scale from these interventions to protect all patients at risk of infection.
-Its adoption by other low- and middle-income countries will accelerate a global movement to dramatically cut HAIs, reduce antimicrobial resistance, improve healthcare quality standards and achieve the health-related Sustainable Development Goals.
+Its adoption by low- and middle-income countries will accelerate a global movement to dramatically cut HAIs, reduce antimicrobial resistance, improve healthcare quality standards and achieve the health-related Sustainable Development Goals.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add email@example.com to your contact list.